 - To track changes in prevalence of mental health issues and access to mental health care;

 - To understand how changes in national data reflect the impact of legislation and policies; and.

 - To increase dialogue and improve outcomes for individuals and families with mental health needs

 Why Gather this Information?

 - Using national survey data allows us to measure a community’s mental health needs, access to care, and outcomes regardless of the differences between the states and their varied mental health policies.

 - Rankings explore which states are more effective at addressing issues related to mental health and substance use.

 - Analysis may reveal similarities and differences among states in order to begin assessing how federal and state mental health policies result in more or less access to care.

 Past years' State of Mental Health in America - Mental Health Data, Maps, and Report

-This publication was made possible by the generous support of Otsuka America Pharmaceutical Companies and Alkermes.
+This publication was made possible by the generous support of Alkermes, Otsuka America Pharmaceutical Companies, and Takeda Lundbeck Alliance.